SeniaSH/resume-rsschool/cv.md

 ### _Objective_

-My name is Arseniy, I'm studying to be a translator in Minsk.
+My name is Arseniy I'm studying to be a translator in Minsk.
 In addition to studying at the institute, I'm studying to become a frontend developer.
 I like site development very much.
 Also a knowledge of languages will help me in this.
 I started to learn frontend development in summer 2021.
 I have big plans and a lot of motivation to learn.

 ***